 - Go to the Windows Start menu’s Search field, and type “windows update” then select Windows Update Settings.

 - Click Check for updates, and wait for Windows to download and install the latest updates automatically.

 - Once the process is complete, restart your PC and run GeForce Experience to see if the error continues to occur.

-There is a chance the current user profile only causing the problem and prevent the Geforce experience function properly.
+There is a chance the current user profile only causes the problem and prevents the Geforce experience function properly.
 Create a new user account and check if this helps

 Did these solutions help fix the GeForce experience Something went wrong error 0x0001 in windows 10?
 Let us know on the comments below.